 Your suspension system is one of the most important parts of any RV — but especially a travel trailer.
 Your suspension is a large component of the overall load your RV can carry, and when it starts to break down, you compromise the safety of your rig.

 Jerud of Live Small Ride Free upgraded his travel trailer’s suspension when he discovered that he had somehow accumulated enough stuff to put the trailer over its rated weight.
-It’s not as difficult as you think: You can actually purchase an entire new suspension system on Amazon such as this Triple-Axle MORryde CRE3-35 CRE3000 suspension system built for a 35″ wheel base or the Lippert 279687 Equa-Flex Suspension Upgrade Kit for tandem axle rated 4,000-6,000 pounds.
+It’s not as difficult as you think: You can actually purchase an entirely new suspension system on Amazon such as this Triple-Axle MORryde CRE3-35 CRE3000 suspension system built for a 35″ wheelbase or the Lippert 279687 Equa-Flex Suspension Upgrade Kit for tandem axle rated 4,000-6,000 pounds.
 Not only can an upgraded suspension increase your vehicle’s load capacity, but it can also make your trailer ride a whole lot smoother, which saves wear and tear on your truck or SUV.

 Of course, any sort of major mechanical overhaul like this one needs to be approached with caution, so always refer to your owner’s manual or a professional if you need expert help.

 2. Upgrade Your RV to Lithium Batteries

 If you’ve been hanging out on RV forums and online communities at all, you’ve likely already heard other owners evangelizing the wonder of their upgraded lithium batteries.

 They last longer, require less maintenance and are better and handling heavy loads than traditional batteries.
 But most importantly to you, as an RVer who uses a travel trailer, they’re a whole lot lighter than traditional batteries.
 (When you’re towing, everything comes down to the scales!)

 You can purchase lithium-ion batteries online in a variety of types and sizes.
 Keep in mind that your RV actually has two battery systems: the one that powers the fixtures in your motorcoach, like your microwave, and a regular auto battery to start the engine like you’d find in your car.

 You can also find automatic lithium battery charging systems, which make it easier when it’s time to restore your “juice.”